 THE FOREIGN EARNED INCOME EXCLUSION

 U.S. citizens living in a foreign country are subject to the same U.S. income tax laws that apply to U.S. citizens living in the United States.
-This means that you are subject to U.S. tax on your worldwide income and are required to file a U.S. tax return each year.
-However, if you meet specified requirements as to residency or physical presence in a foreign country, you may elect to use the Foreign Earned Income Exclusion to exclude from gross income up to $101,300 of your foreign earnings.
+This means that you are subject to U.S. federal income tax on your worldwide income and are required to file a U.S. tax return each year.
+However, if you meet certain requirements as to residency or physical presence in a foreign country, you may elect to use the Foreign Earned Income Exclusion (FEIE).
+If you qualify, you can exclude from gross income up to $112,000 (tax year 2022) of your foreign earnings.
 For most Americans who live abroad, this results in a significant reduction of their U.S. tax liability.

 Residency and Physical Presence Requirements